oktadev/okta-blog/_source/_posts/2021-07-20-rails-guide-securing-api.md

 {% img blog/rails-securing-api/image7.png alt:"" width:"800" %}{: .center-image }

-Copy the JSON key-value for “keys” and paste it into the `keys` array variable in your code.
+Copy the JSON key-value for "keys" and paste it into the `keys` array variable in your code.

 For example, my end result looks like this: